JacoboLansac/audits/solo/origami/oriBGT-audit-report.md

 ## Team Response

-The team responsibly decided to changed a couple of things in the architecture and do a second full security review after that.
+The team responsibly decided to apply a few architectural changes before doing a second security review.

 ## Disclaimer